hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/156__Praveen_R._Bhat.md

 Namaste Chandramouliji,

-​Thanks for the references.
-Could you also meanwhile link me to any Advaita Siddhi online that you're referring to (say, for the ten definitions, etc)​?
+Thanks for the references.
+Could you also meanwhile link me to any Advaita Siddhi online that you're referring to (say, for the ten definitions, etc)?
 I do not have a hard or soft copy.

 On Sat, Aug 12, 2017 at 9:45 PM, H S Chandramouli <hschandramouli at gmail.com>
 wrote: